tinyclub/linux-lab/README.md

 Because real hardware boards differs from each other, so, board specific document are recommended, for example: `boards/arm/ebf-imx6ull/README.md`.

-All supported real hardware boards will be put in [TinyLab.org's Taobao Shop](https://shop155917374.taobao.com/), after bought them, please contact with wechat: `tinylab` and join in the development group.
+All supported real hardware boards and the related Linux Lab Disk will be put in [TinyLab.org's Taobao Shop](https://shop155917374.taobao.com/), after bought them, please contact with wechat: `tinylab` and join in the development group.

 [![Linux Lab Board - IMX6ULL](doc/images/ebf-imx6ull.png)](https://shop155917374.taobao.com)